header

 In the continuing effort to define what constitutes successful business leadership and to help business leaders understand the manifold psychological problems which are destructive of mature, productive leadership, I have discovered what might, at first glance, seem an unlikely but nevertheless powerful tool—poetry!

 The current rate of executive flame-out will persist until there is a fuller scrutiny of what it really takes to be a successful business leader.
-This scrutiny must focus on how they lead as well as on the more familiar criteria of strategy, boldness and vision.
-But scrutinizing the how of business leadership is not easy since it involves the personality of the business leader and how he/she interacts with employees and business associates.
+This scrutiny must focus on how they lead as well as on the more familiar what criteria to include strategy, driving results and customer focus.
+But scrutinizing the how of business leadership is not easy since it involves the personality of business leaders and how they interact with employees and other stakeholders.

-I suggest that poetry is an ideal vehicle for opening a fuller conversation about executive behavior.
+I suggest that poetry is a possible vehicle for opening a fuller conversation about executive behavior.
 But when I say “poetry” I am not talking about the conventional genres of poetry whether contemporary or classical.
-Rather I am referring to original poetry written specifically in the context of the business environment and which describes and amplifies executive behavior to achieve a better understanding of that behavior, both by consultants and business leaders themselves.
-I am convinced that the use of original poetry in this fashion can obtain the degree of intimacy required for an analysis of behavior without posing a threat to the executive.
+Rather, I am referring to original poetry written specifically in the context of the business environment and describes executive behavior in a manner that promotes a better understanding of that behavior without posing a threat to the executive.

 The conceptual moment of this new and evolving work occurred when I examined the question: Do the behaviors of the executives with whom I’ve worked fall into distinct categories?
-My analysis (based on life history, psychometric, and 360 organization-based data) of over 300 cases revealed that there are, in fact, three distinct categories of behavior which I’ve witnessed through nearly 30 years of consulting.
+My analysis (based on life history, psychometric, and 360 organization-based data) of over 300 cases revealed that there are, in fact, three distinct categories of behavior.
 I named these categories Remarkable, Perilous, and Toxic.

 Executives whom I observed as Remarkable were especially gifted and evolved as leaders.
 They possessed a strong combination of innate capabilities (IQ) and emotional intelligence (EQ).